Swaddling for Sleep

 - If you bring baby into your bed, remove swaddling to prevent overheating.

-- Always place baby to sleep on his or her back.
+- Always place baby to sleep on their back.

 If you are going to swaddle, evidence suggests it is safest to do it from birth.
 Don't suddenly start when SIDS risk is highest (at 2-3 months).